SOCI/soci/docs/api/client.md

 class soci_error : public std::runtime_error { /* ... */ };
 ```

-The `data_type` type defines the basic SOCI data types.
+The `data_type` and `db_type` types define the basic SOCI data types.
 User provided data types need to be associated with one of these basic types.
+`data_type` is deprecated in favor of `db_type`, so users are encouraged to use the latter.

 The `indicator` type defines the possible states of data.